 Blue Nose Pit Bulls: Intimidating Looking, Loyal, Sensitive, Loving

 Blue nose pit bulls may be the latest in breeder inventions, but are they the breed for you?

 Their name and appearance are a bit deceiving.
 Blue nose pit bulls are actually extremely loving, loyal, and even good with children.

-This fallacy arose because pit bulls were used in dogfights.
-Being brought up and trained by criminals who just wanted to make money has given the pit bull an aggressive and scary reputation.
+This fallacy arose because pit bulls were sometimes used in dogfights, after being brought up and trained to fight by criminals who just wanted to make money.
+This has given the pit bull an aggressive and scary reputation.